 Despite sporting one of the larger volumes in our review, it weighs in at an impressive 7 pounds 9 ounces (for the 32"/92-liter model).
 It certainly isn't short on pockets or organizational features, either.

 This organizing genie weighs two pounds less than the slightly smaller The North Face Rolling Thunder 30" (9 pounds 14 ounces) and very close to the same weight as the Patagonia Black Hole Wheeled (70 liters).
 However, the Eagle Creek model is 20 liters larger and features more pockets.
-The lightest in our fleet, the Osprey Ozone Convertible weighs a scant 6 pounds 14 ounces which is certainly one of the lighter wheeled duffels out there.
 We like the Gear Warrior, as it sports more features, like a keeper to strap bulky items, a secondary compartment, treaded wheels, and reinforced corners.

 The Gear Warrior Wheeled is certainly as durable as most classic airline luggage and will last most users years of abuse.
-However, it isn't durable as all of the models in our fleet, except for the Osprey Ozone Convertible, which offers comparable longevity.
+However, it isn't durable as all of the models in our fleet, which offers comparable longevity.

 The frame and handle of the Gear Warrior are about as durable to any other model, like the Patagonia Black Hole Wheeled or The North Face Rolling Thunder.
 The difference in durability becomes apparent when we discuss the materials that each one is crafted of; the Gear Warrior is constructed of 450D ripstop polyester, with an additional layer 210D in high wear areas for reinforcement.
 When you compare this to traditional luggage, it's extremely burly; however, when compared to models like the Patagonia Black Hole Wheeled (900D polyester rip-stop and reinforced with an additional layer of 630D) or The North Face Rolling Thunder (1000D polyester with 1680D reinforcements), the Gear Warrior just isn't quite as tough.
 Durable, yes.
 Identical to the most substantial duty models in our fleet?
 No.